newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/apprenticeship-program-intake.md

 * Primary contact information
 * List of occupations to be developed in the program

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- An email invite to schedule a virtual meeting for a needs assessment with the Office of Apprenticeship
+An email invite to schedule a virtual meeting for a needs assessment with the Office of Apprenticeship.

 :::